frederic-perez/AmE-dictionary/data/dictionary.md

 __xenobiotic<sup>2</sup>__ _adj_
 __xenoestrogen__ _n_
 __xenophile__ _n_ A person attracted to that which is foreign, especially to foreign peoples, manners, or cultures.
+__xenotransplantation__ _n_ The surgical transfer of cells, tissues, or especially whole organs from an organism of one species to an organism of a different species. _Syn_ xenotransplant
 __xeriscape__ _n_
 __XLNC__ _gramo_ Excellency.
 __XMM__ _gramo_ Exams.